ibm-cloud-docs/transit-gateway/helpful-tips.md

 ## Pricing considerations
 {: #pricing-considerations}

-The [IBM Cloud cost estimator](https://cloud.ibm.com/estimator), located on the Transit Gateway provisioning page, cannot interpret network connection types.
+The [IBM Cloud cost estimator](https://cloud.ibm.com/estimator), located on the Transit Gateway provisioning page, can't interpret network connection types.
 To get a reliable cost estimate, input the estimated number of transit gateways and connections.
 Keep in mind that if you create a redundant GRE, each tunnel is an individual connection that counts against your [connection limit](/docs/transit-gateway?topic=transit-gateway-helpful-tips#service-limits).

 ## Classic infrastructure connection considerations
 {: #classic-infra-connection-considerations}